pods for primates : a catalogue of surfboards in australia since 1900

 Flinders Street Railway Building, Melbourne

-Black and white cover photograph of North Steyne surf boat only.
+Black and white cover photograph of North Steyne surf boat.

 Photograph by W. Kimbel